 The proposed MEHKO Ordinance would sunset on September 30, 2023, unless extended by the Board of Supervisors prior to this date.
-Contingent upon the Board's approval of an allocation of \$238,000 to cover EHS administrative costs of implementing the proposed MEHKO Ordinance (see section B below), no application fees or annual permit fees would be charged to applicants during this approximately two-year pilot period.
+Based on the Board's recent approval of an allocation of \$238,000 to cover EHS administrative costs of implementing the proposed MEHKO Ordinance, no application fees or annual permit fees would be charged to applicants during this approximately two-year pilot period.

+This Ordinance was introduced at the Board meeting on July 20, 2021.
 If adopted, this Ordinance would be effective thirty (30) days from the passage date, and would apply to all MEHKOs within the incorporated and unincorporated areas of San Mateo County as permitted under California Health and Safety Code section 114367.